thabir303/multi-turn-chat-bot/README.md

 #### Starting a Conversation
 Type your message in the input box and press enter or click the send button.

+#### Uploading Files
+You can upload images, PDFs, and videos to get intelligent responses based on the content.
+Simply click on the file input, select your file, and send.

 #### Surprise Me Feature
 Click the "Surprise me" button to get a random question suggestion for the chatbot.

 #### Clear Chat
 Use the clear button to reset the chat history and start a new conversation.

 ### Example Queries